Sureshsahu7/IITP_club_expenses_management_system/README.md

  Tracker Web App to manage all the Expenditure and  conduct fests and events efficiently in college.
  You can add and delete Expenses easily with different categories.

+ The main aim of this project was to solve improper Expense tracking.
+With the help of this project Club Co-ordinator users can manage their Expenses easily and categorize them in different categories provided in the Webapp.
+Clubs  can track upto 3 Months of their Expenses which makes it easier for them to plan their Expenses for respective events and fests of college.
+With the help of charts , data could be visualized far more conveniently.

  ## View live App

 Hosted at **https://iitp-clubs-expenses-management.herokuapp.com**